fin-hypergrid/core/README.md

     myData[0].first_name = 'Groucho';
     myData[0].last_name = 'Marx';

-    //tell the behavior it's underlying data has changed myJSONBehavior.changed();
+    //tell the behavior its underlying data has changed myJSONBehavior.changed();

     //call this insted of 'changed()' if you have sorts that you want reapplied